 When I was a small kid, I found a book on photography in my grandfather’s library.
-I remember browsing through it and being amazed by the full page photographs.
+I remember browsing through it and being amazed by the full-page photographs.
 The ones that attracted me most were that of a church and a photograph of a large rock with moon shining on top.
 When I could read the book, I understood that these were clicked by a photographer named Ansel Adams.
 There was no internet then and it was hard to find any information which was not easily available.
-A search in the school library gave me some more idea about who Ansel Adams was.
+A search in the school library gave me some more ideas about who Ansel Adams was.

 Most of his work is from Yosemite national park where he had spent a very long time.
-Till date many photographers try to copy his work by shooting from the same location in almost the same lighting.
+To date many photographers try to copy his work by shooting from the same location in almost the same lighting.
 In my opinion, a lot of them have now done better than him but then there is just one original and so regardless of how many more photographs get clicked, Ansel Adam’s work will always remain a masterpiece.

 Complete use of Dynamic Range

 Ansel Adams had a particular style of photography.
 His photographs used the full tonal range of the medium.
 His photographs have the brightest white as well as the darkest black while keeping the subject in middle silvers (when it comes to Ansel Adams, I call the middle tonal values as silver rather than gray since that is how they appear to me).
-All his famous photographs are in Black and White, though he did work with colors in the later part of his life.
+All his famous photographs are in Black and White, though he did work with colors in the latter part of his life.

 Focus and Depth of Field